erikgb/cel-approver-policy-plugin/README.md

-This repo contains an experimental CEL [cert-manager/approver-policy plugin](https://cert-manager.io/docs/projects/approver-policy/#plugins) that allows to specify CEL expressions used to decide if `CertificateRequest`s can be approved
+This repo contains an experimental CEL [cert-manager/approver-policy plugin](https://cert-manager.io/docs/projects/approver-policy/#plugins) that allows to specify CEL expressions used to decide if `CertificateRequest`s can be approved.

+Validating CSR attributes with CEL could be considered a core feature in [cert-manager/approver-policy](https://cert-manager.io/docs/projects/approver-policy/), and there are ongoing discussions with the cert-manager maintainers to somehow merge this plugin into the core of approver-policy.

+I have no plans to extend the features of this plugin at present, and will not accept pull requests attempting to do so.
+But please feel free to open an issue or PR (better) for bugs.
+For any questions or comments feel free to ping me on Kubernetes Slack #cert-manager-dev (@erikgb).

 ## Installation